flyingcircusio/batou_ext/CHANGES.d/20240604_102506_ph_fix_container_restart_when_newer_version_locally_available.md

-- fix a typo in the oci container component's verify method
+- oci.Container: Fix a typo in the oci container component's verify method